11 Utah Scenic Byways for Leaf Peeping

 And Little Cottonwood Canyon is just as much a site as its big sister to the north.
 It takes the name “little” because it is smaller and more narrow due to its nature as a river-carved canyon (as opposed to glacier-carved) making its trails and vistas all that steeper and more extreme.
 With few pull-offs to take in the views, get out of the car and head up to a high alpine lake.
 If hiking isn’t on your agenda, take advantage of a unique opportunity to leaf-peep from a bird’s-eye view.
 At Snowbird Ski & Summer Resort, take the Aerial Tram to the top of Hidden Peak.

 Both canyons offer similar flora and fauna and rock formations.
-Hike along babbling creeks through pines, navigate your way through aspen groves to high alpine lakes, and scramble your way to a peak to enjoy stunning vistas of the reds,
+Hike along babbling creeks through pines, navigate your way through aspen groves to high alpine lakes, and scramble your way to a peak to enjoy stunning vistas of the reds, oranges and greens in the canyons below.

 Pair with the Caribbean of the Rockies